‘Baywatch’ Babe Traci Bingham, 52, Goes Shirtless In Pink Wig

-Traci Bingham, 52, wowed her Instagram followers with a sultry snapshot, which was posted her feed on Tuesday.
+Traci Bingham, 52, wowed her Instagram followers with a sultry snapshot, which was posted to her feed on Tuesday.
 You can see that post here.

-Traci — who is fondly remembered by fans for playing the role of Baywatch babe Jordan Tate — left little to the imagination in the upload, which was sure to have pulses racing.
+Traci, who is fondly remembered by fans for playing the role of Baywatch babe Jordan Tate, left little to the imagination in the upload, which surely got pulses racing.

-The stunning actress opted to go shirtless in the snap as she rocked a pink wig.
+The stunning actress went shirtless in the snap as she rocked a pink wig.
 Her braless physique gave fans a peek at her abundant cleavage and completely bare chest.
 Her toned arms and shoulders could also be spotted in the snap.

 Traci clicked the photo of herself as she sat on a piece of white furniture.
 She leaned her body back and turned her head to the side to show off the lines of her long neck.
 She placed one of her arms around her body in an attempt to hide part of her bare chest.
 Her other arm was stretched out to take the pic.